Oracle Java Licensing and Audit FAQ Guide

 46. What information will Oracle request during a Java audit?

-Oracle will seek comprehensive data about your Java deployments during a Java audit.
+Oracle will conduct a comprehensive audit of your Java deployments.
 Expect requests for:

-- Usage Details: Oracle may ask how each instance is used – development, testing, production, or as part of an Oracle product.
-They’ll want to identify which are potentially subject to licensing fees (production/non-Oracle-use ones).
+- Usage Details: Oracle may request information on how each instance is used, such as for development, testing, production, or as part of an Oracle product.
+They’ll want to identify which ones are potentially subject to licensing fees (those used for production/non-Oracle-use ones).

 - Java Options & Features Used: In some cases, they might check if you’ve been using commercial features on Java 8 (via logs or config).
 For instance, if